JainamOswal18/MediCheck/README.md

 3. Click "Load unpacked" and select the `frontend` directory from the project
 4. The extension icon should appear in your Chrome toolbar

-### 4. Testing the Extension
+### 4. Using the Extension

 1. Make sure the backend server is running (you should see "Starting FastAPI server..." in the terminal)
-2. Navigate to any webpage you want to summarize
+2. Navigate to any webpage with medical content you want to validate
 3. Click the extension icon in your Chrome toolbar
 4. Click "Generate Summary" in the popup
-5. The summary will appear in the sidebar
+5. The extension will:
+   - Extract content from the webpage
+   - Send it to the backend for validation
+   - Highlight incorrect statements on the page with tooltips
+   - Open a side panel with validation results
+6. In the side panel, you can:
+   - View the original content in the "Content" tab
+   - See validation results and corrections in the "Validation" tab
+   - Chat with the AI assistant about the content in the "Assistant" tab
+7. Toggle between light and dark themes using the sun/moon icon in the header

+## Backend API Endpoints

+- `/summarize` - Validates content and returns analysis results
+- `/chat` - Processes chat messages and returns AI responses
+- `/health` - Health check endpoint

 ## Troubleshooting